cosmos/gaia/docs/modules/icamauth/icamauth.md

 The benefit of ICA is that there is no need to create a custom IBC implementation for each of the unique transactions that a sovereign blockchain might have (trading on a DEX, executing a specific smart contract, etc).
 Instead, a **generic** implementation allows blockchains to speak to each other, much like contracts can interact on Ethereum or other smart contract platforms.

-For example, let’s say that you have an address on the Cosmos Hub (the controller) with OSMO tokens that you wanted to stake on Osmosis (the host).
+For example, let’s say that you have an address on the Cosmos Hub (the controller) with OSMO tokens that you wanted to uatom on Osmosis (the host).
 With Interchain Accounts, you can create and control a new address on Osmosis, without requiring a new private key.
 After sending your tokens to your Interchain Account using a regular IBC token transfer, you can send a wrapped `delegate` transaction over IBC which will then be unwrapped and executed natively on Osmosis.

 ## The icamauth module
 Blockchains implementing Interchain Accounts can decide which messages they allow a controller chain to execute via a whitelist.
 The **icamuath module** whitelists most of the message types available to the Cosmos Hub, allowing any account on a controller chain to interact with the Cosmos Hub as if owning a native account on the chain itself.